ashwinpra/attendance-application/README.md

 ## TODO:
 - [ ] Prevent going back after login/save the state
-- [ ] Add course timings / remove the timing check altogether
-- [ ] Logic for enrollment of student in course - check if its working - CURRENT
+- [ ] Logic for enrollment of student in course - NEED TO TEST
-- [ ] Fetch code + teacher location from backend and check if attendance is valid
+- [ ] Fetch code + teacher location from backend and check if attendance is valid - DOING NOW
 - [ ] Store attendance in record
-- [ ] Store attendance code in backend
+- [ ] Store attendance code in backend - NEED TO TEST
-- [ ] Fetch teacher courses
+- [ ] Fetch teacher courses - NEED TO TEST
+- [ ] Send location to backend - NEED TO TEST
 - [ ] Fetch student attendance record and display
 - [ ] Clean up code!